advaitchauhan/advaitchauhan.github.io/_posts/2015-01-24-authoritarianism.md

 date: 2015-01-24
 ---

-##Authoritarianism and Development for Growth: Deriving Insights from the stories of China, India, and South Korea
+##Authoritarianism vs. Democracy for Growth: Deriving Insights from the stories of China, India, and South Korea

 *This essay is derived from a paper I wrote for a class I took on Asian economic development.